boyombo/daemon-py/README.md

 		"""Subclass Daemon-Python."""
 		...
 			def run(self):
-			"""Define what to daemonize by implementing run() method."""
+			"""Define what to daemonize by implementing the run() method."""
 			...

 2. **Implementing control**